When it comes to banking, you want to have a checking account and a savings account.

 To be clear, a money market account isn’t quite a savings account.
 However, a money market account shares commonalities of both checking and savings accounts.

 Like high-yield savings accounts, they tend to offer a higher interest rate.
-You can also more easily access your money (though you’re capped at six transfers a statement period) and typically have a debit card for the account.
+You can also more easily access your money and typically have a debit card for the account.
 On the flip side, you’ll need to maintain a minimum daily balance to earn the higher rates.

 Other Types of Savings Accounts

 In addition to these savings accounts, there are other accounts designed to help you save money.

 Take for instance, brokerage or investment accounts.
 These accounts allow you to invest in mutual funds, bonds, stocks and more.
 A 529 college savings plan and individual retirement accounts, or IRAs (think: a Roth IRA), are just a couple of examples.